 Can be challenging to explore in winter because of very cold temperatures

 We both feel nearby Bucharest, Romania makes for a better weekend trip.
 Bucharest has a wow factor with the biggest parliament building in the world.
 It also has a more picturesque, gaudy and vibrant historic center.
-Read our article on Why Bucharest, Romania is Worth Visiting to read more on why we rank Bucharest over Sofia.
+Check out our article on Why Bucharest, Romania is Worth Visiting to read more on why we rank Bucharest over Sofia.